Alexander O. Crenshaw

 Biography

-Alexander Crenshaw is a Clinical Research Psychologist at Toronto Metropolitan University.
-He received his PhD in clinical psychology from the University of Utah in 2020.
-His research focuses on intimate relationship dynamics, quantitative and research methods in close relationships research, and clinical trial methodology.
+Alex Crenshaw is an Assistant Professor of Psychology at Kennesaw State University.
+He received his PhD in clinical psychology from the University of Utah.
+His research focuses on clinical trial methodology, intimate relationship functioning and treatment, and quantitative and research methods in close relationships research.

 Interests